AdCOVID COVID-19 Vaccine Description

 AdCOVID COVID-19 Vaccine History

 In a non-peer-reviewed study published on October 11, 2020, the authors present data demonstrating strong activation of all (3) arms of the adaptive immune system following a single intranasal dose of AdCOVID.
 These data, conducted in two strains of mice, show that AdCOVID stimulated strong immune responses.
-AdCOVID showed strong serum neutralizing activity and potent mucosal immunity in the respiratory tract.
+In addition, AdCOVID showed strong serum neutralizing activity and potent mucosal immunity in the respiratory tract.
 The induction of mucosal IgA antibodies in the respiratory tract may be necessary to block both infection and transmission of the virus to prevent the further spread of COVID-19.

 On December 23, 2020, the company issued a press statement, which stated Altimmune has responded to the Agency’s clinical hold letter received on December 22, 2020, and, at this time, does not anticipate a significant impact on the overall clinical development timeline as the Company has agreed to each of the FDA’s requests.
 “We appreciate the FDA’s support and guidance as we seek to bring a novel, single-dose intranasal COVID-19 vaccine candidate into the clinic,” said Vipin K. Garg, President, and CEO of Altimmune.

 Maryland-based Altimmune is a clinical-stage biopharmaceutical company focused on developing intranasal vaccines, immune-modulating therapies, and liver disease treatments.
-The company's platform vaccines (NasoVAX and NasoShield) have shown an excellent stability profile and, when combined with the simple intranasal route of administration, may allow for efficient and inexpensive vaccine distribution.
+The company's platform vaccines (NasoVAX and NasoShield) have shown an excellent stability profile.
+When combined with the simple intranasal route of administration, it may allow for efficient and inexpensive vaccine distribution.

 AdCOVID COVID-19 Vaccine Indication

 The AdCOVID vaccine candidate is indicated to prevent infection and transmission of COVID-19.
-Because intranasal dosing can stimulate local mucosal immunity, AdCOVID is expected to guard the respiratory tract against viral invasion and provide downstream protection against the viral spread.
-Local mucosal immunity may be essential for creating sterilizing immunity that eliminates the last traces of viral infection in the nasal cavity.
+Because intranasal dosing can stimulate local mucosal immunity, AdCOVID is expected to guard the respiratory tract against viral invasion and provide downstream protection against viral spread.
+In addition, local mucosal immunity may be essential for creating sterilizing immunity that eliminates the last traces of viral infection in the nasal cavity.

-AdCOVID also provides an easier administration route than an injection eliminating the need for administration by trained medical personnel and may even allow for self-administration.
-Pediatric and pregnancy efficacy verification remains TBD.
+AdCOVID also provides an easier administration route than an injection eliminating the need for administration by trained medical personnel and allowing for self-administration.
+However, Pediatric and pregnancy efficacy verification remains TBD.

 AdCOVID COVID-19 Vaccine Storage